What to Do When Intuitive Eating Just Isn't Working

 "When the diet rules are suspended, they eat large quantities of the foods they've restricted for many years," she says.
 "They may feel out of control, which can be terrifying."

-Let go of what you think IE is supposed to be like: "Even those who practice and promote intuitive eating professionally (myself included) are not always perfect IE'ers themselves," Walsh says.
+Let go of what you think intuitive eating is supposed to be like: "Even those who practice and promote intuitive eating professionally (myself included) are not always perfect intuitive eaters themselves," says Walsh.
 "It's about being happy and having an improved relationship with food, and as the saying goes, no relationship is perfect."

-Try journaling: "I address challenges with clients/patients by encouraging them to utilize simple journaling," Walsh says.
+Try journaling: "I address challenges with clients/patients by encouraging them to utilize simple journaling," says Walsh.
 "Paper and pen is best, or even jotting down feelings and thoughts in the note section of your phone.
 Sometimes getting feelings, thoughts, and concerns out on paper is a great way to make them less powerful in your mind."
 (This dietician is a big fan of journaling.)

-Trust the process: This is particularly important for those struggling with overeating thanks to their newfound food "freedom."
-"With sufficient time—which varies by the individual—and trust in the process, people adapt to this new permission to eat what they want and return to eating reasonable quantities of indulgent foods and a more balanced diet overall," Dr. Muhlheim says.
+Trust the process: This is particularly important for those struggling with overeating thanks to their newfound food freedom.
+"With sufficient time-which varies by the individual-and trust in the process, people adapt to this new permission to eat what they want and return to eating reasonable quantities of indulgent foods and a more balanced diet overall," says Muhlheim.
 "As with any relationship, it takes time to build your body's trust that it can really have what it wants and needs."